-Most of you may of heard of the most popular spa town Karlovy Vary but most don’t know about the small spa town of Mariánské Lázně.
-The town, surrounded by green lush mountains, is a mosaic of beautiful spa parks, romantic colonnades, charming pavilions, pleasant cafes and cozy hotels.
+Most of you may have heard of the most popular spa town Karlovy Vary but most don’t know about the small spa town of Mariánské Lázně.
+The town, surrounded by green lush mountains, is a mosaic of beautiful spa parks, romantic colonnades, charming pavilions, pleasant cafes and cosy hotels.

 3. Come to ski…

 We all know you ski lovers love the slopes in the Alps and let’s be honest with our selves, they are pretty difficult to beat for quality and guarantee of snow.
 The Czech Republic doesn’t have the highest mountains nor do they have the best slopes but they do have a wide range of ski resorts that stretch from the border of German all the way to Moravia.

 So if you’re seeking a little bit of fun, cheaper skiing resorts or perhaps you want to try to learn to ski, resorts such as Špindlerův Mlýn will be perfect for that winter break.
 It boasts 25 kilometres of groomed ski slopes, 3 snow parks, a U-ramp, 5 chairlifts, 11 ski lifts, 2 children’s parks and 85 kilometres of cross-country trails to explore.